chaomenghsuan/bubble_noise_CNN/data/mat_file/README.md

-This folder contains `.mat` file folders, each folder corresponding to a `.csv` file.
+Each `.zip` file is a  `.mat` file folder when decompressed, each folder corresponding to a `.csv` file.
 The corresponding `.csv` file and the `.mat` folder share the same participant name.